Rich chocolate brownies, gooey chocolate, and perfectly browned marshmallows make these brownies the perfect summer treat.

 Well the sugary goodness of s’mores is amped up and eazified (yes, it is a word…because I said so, that’s why) with these drool worthy brownies.
 They really only take one pot and a brownie pan, and they will have you licking your fingers and begging for more.
 I mean, they have a graham cracker crust, a rich (almost flourless) chocolate brownie base, and then are topped with melted chocoalte and toasted marshmallows, for all the goodness of campfire s’mores without the need to build a fire or smell like smoke.

-- 1 cup pulverized graham crackers (about 6 graham crackers, blended or food processed)
+- 1 cup graham crackers crumbles about 6 graham crackers, blended or food processed

 - 1/4 cup brown sugar